 - If the alternate assessment used does not provide a Grade-level Equivalent (GLE) score:

 - set Basic Skills Deficient to “No”

 All participants who receive training services, including an Individual Training Account (ITA), must be assessed for training suitability prior to certifying for and enrolling in training.

 The Individual Employment Plan (IEP)/Individual Service Strategy (ISS) alone is not considered a comprehensive assessment.

 Training suitability assessment must include:

-- Information obtained from the Career Connect Objective Assessment Summary (OAS), which must be completed before the IEP/ISS.
+- Information obtained from the Career Connect Objective Assessment Summary (OAS).

-- Literacy / Numeracy tests using one of the approved tests listed in the DCEO policy (unless the participant meets one of the exceptions listed in the “Training Certification” section below).
+- Literacy / Numeracy tests using one of the approved tests listed in the DCEO policy (unless the participant meets one of the exceptions listed in the “Training Exceptions for Youth” section above.

 - Skills Inventory Worksheet (SIW – available as an attachment at: https://workforceboard.zendesk.com/hc/en-us/articles/360046803691)